asjadnaqvi/stata-streamplot/README.md

 # streamplot v1.1

 This package provides the ability to generate stream plots in Stata.
-It is based on the [Streamplot Guide](https://medium.com/the-stata-guide/covid-19-visualizations-with-stata-part-10-stream-graphs-9d55db12318a) on Medium that I released on December 2020.
+It is based on the [Streamplot Guide](https://medium.com/the-stata-guide/covid-19-visualizations-with-stata-part-10-stream-graphs-9d55db12318a) that I released in December 2020.

 ## Installation